w3c/webappsec/specs/subresourceintegrity/spec.markdown

 If the document's integrity policy contains `report`, the user agent MAY render or execute resources that fail an integrity check, <em>but</em> MUST [report a violation][].

-If the document's integrity policy contains `require-for-all`, the user agent MUST treat the lack of [integrity metadata][] for an resource as automatic failure, refuse to fetch the resource, and [report a violation][].
-{:.issue data-number="7"}

 [csp]: http://w3.org/TR/CSP2
 [report a violation]: http://www.w3.org/TR/CSP2/#report-a-violation